Dallas Cowboys vs. Washington Football Team NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Home and road insights

-- At home this season, Washington has two wins against the spread and is 3-3 overall.
+- Washington has covered the spread twice at home, and is 3-3 overall there, this year.

-- In six home games this season, Washington has hit the over twice.
+- This year, in six home games, Washington has gone over the total twice.

-- This season away from home, Dallas is 5-1 against the spread and 4-2 overall.
+- On the road, Dallas is 4-2 overall and 5-1 against the spread.

-- The Cowboys are unbeaten ATS (1-0) as 4-point favorites or more away from home.

 Powered by Data Skrive.